Getting fatter? There are lots of factors that can affect your weight, even if you’re eating the same way you always have.

 One of the best anti-aging “pills” is exercise.
 Exercise benefits our skin, mood, energy levels, quality of sleep, hormones, muscle mass, metabolism, bone density, and body composition.

-Pro Tip: Strength training with heavy weights, especially squats and deadlifts, is known to increase growth hormone and testosterone in both men and women, which can increase lean muscle and reduce body fat.
+Pro Tip: Strength training with heavy weights is known to increase testosterone in both men and women, which can increase lean muscle and reduce body fat.
 In fact, strength training and dieting are more effective at reducing visceral fat than diet alone.
 You are never too old to start lifting.

 Your thyroid is the master controller of your metabolism and can be a massive contributor to your weight gain.
 There are several things that can affect it and throw it off course.